Ashim-K-Shrestha/FinalTodoApp/README.md

 ### Form Validation

-**The screen recording below shows the validation process involved in the form.**
+**The screen recordings below show the validation process involved in the form.**

 *For empty input fields*

 *For duplicate username*